tsmean/frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+# Deployment

+I have configured a small `deploy.sh` script.
+That way you should be able to deploy on any remote (ubuntu) instance easily.
+Just change the `server` variable in the script and run
+`./deploy.sh` or `./deploy.sh test` for a dry run on a different server / port than your usual production setup.
+Using this deploy script, the frontend is powered by the `server.js` script while consuming a REST-API from a remote location.
+It's also bundled for production.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).